WhySoBad/abwart/docs/policies.md

 In a sense the `Requirement` policies are stronger than the `Target` policies.

+> [!IMPORTANT]
+> A rule with only `Requirement` policies without any `Target` policies doesn't match anything since the `Requirement` policies are only used to filter the matches of the
+> `Target` policies and not for matching itself

 ## Tag policies

 Tag policies are used to determine which tags on an image should be marked for deletion